Shu-Ilishu

-Shu-Ilishu (Akkadian: Šu-ilišu; fl. c.
-1920 BC — c.
-1911 BC by the short chronology, or c.
-1984 BC — c.
-1975 BC by the middle chronology) was the 2nd ruler of the dynasty of Isin.
+indicating that he was deified.
 He reigned for 10 years (according to his extant year-names and a single copy of the Sumerian King List, which differs from the 20 years recorded by others.)
 Shu-Ilishu was preceded by Išbi-erra.
 Iddin-Dagān then succeeded Shu-Ilishu.
 Shu-Ilishu is best known for his retrieval of the cultic idol of Nanna from the Elamites and its return to Ur.